twilker/cp-zkp/README.md

 At this point my time for implementation was running out, so I stopped at this point to concentrate on getting the applications to a real environment (docker + aws)

+- Documentation for the library root module - this is the least amount of necessary documentation

 # Improvments

 - Integration tests as gherkin tests with [cucumber-rs](https://cucumber-rs.github.io/cucumber/current/)